Target level of study

 Presentation

-The Master's degree in mechanics covers the major theoretical fields of mechanics (solid, fluid, strength of materials and elasticity) and their applications (product design, biomechanics and numerical simulation).
-The Master's degree in mechanics enables students to master the scientific tools of engineering.
+The Master's degree in Mechanics covers the major theoretical areas of mechanics (solids, fluids, strength of materials, and elasticity) and their applications (product design, biomechanics, and numerical simulation).
+The Master's degree in Mechanics enables students to master the scientific tools required by engineers.

 Objectives

-Depending on the path chosen, the objectives of the master's degree are focused and specialized, in Biomechanics, Computation and Simulation in Mechanical Engineering (CSIM) or Industrial Product Design and Development (IPDD).
+Depending on the chosen track, the objectives of the master's degree are focused and specialized in Biomechanics, Computation and Simulation in Mechanical Engineering (CSIM), or Industrial Product Design and Development (CDPI).

 Know-how and skills

-The holder of a Master's degree in mechanics is capable of formulating a problem of advanced complexity in the field of systems and continuum mechanics.
-They are able to propose a numerical, theoretical or experimental resolution strategy adapted to the context.
-This course develops students' skills across the 3 pathways:
+Holders of a master's degree in mechanics are able to formulate advanced complex problems in the field of systems mechanics and continuous media.
+They are able to propose a numerical, theoretical, or experimental solution strategy adapted to the context.
+This program develops students' skills through three tracks:

 Organization

-Work-study programs are offered only in the second year of the Master's program.
+The work-study program is only offered in the second year of the master's degree.

 Internship | Mandatory |